alexserlovsky/alexserlovsky/README.md

 - 👀 I’m interested in working in learning a wide range of skills to better problem solve.
 - 🌱 I’m currently learning advanced concepts in MS Azure !
 - 💞️ I’m always looking for opportunities to learn, grow and develop!
 Feel free to reach out to me to collaborate!
 I am always up for a challenge!!
-- 📫 How to reach me alexserlovsky@gmail.com
+- 📫 Find me on Linkedin !

 <!---
 alexserlovsky/alexserlovsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.